Future of Diversity Guest Chef Program

 JULY – GUEST CHEFS

-Gino García & Mike Kim –
+Chef Gino García & Mike Kim – MexiKo and JJANG!

 The concept: A marriage of two cuisines and cultures to represent both a literal marriage and the journey that Gino and Mike are on to bring far-away places closer to home.
 Their menu featured seafood and seasonal produce in a Korean-style meal with banchan infused with Mexican ingredients and techniques for a refreshing mid-summer dinner at la Spiga.